Process Management

 setting is not available when using off-host execution.

 Posit Connect can use a local Unix account associated with the currently logged-in user when executing applications.
-This works for Shiny apps, Shiny documents, and Python Dash, Streamlit, and Bokeh apps.
+This works for Shiny apps, Shiny documents, and Python Dash, Gradio, Streamlit, and Bokeh apps.
 This feature requires that user authentication use PAM.

 See Authentication Integration with PAM for information about using PAM for user authentication.